natebouchat/ReturnsDroneRevive/README.md

 # ReturnsDroneRevive
-Risk of Rain 2 modRevive as a drone in Risk of Rain 2, similarly to in RoR Returns.
+Risk of Rain 2 mod.
+Revive as a drone in Risk of Rain 2, similarly to in RoR Returns.